Read time: 5 minutes

 The reasons behind the state could be recent updates to the database, corruption in the database, or hardware issues.
-Let us ponder over the troubleshooting solutions for this common Exchange 2016 error.
+Read this blog to find the best working solutions for this common Exchange 2016 error.

 Resolve “Exchange 2016 database status unknown” error